Juddmonte: Trainers and jockeys

 Juddmonte horses were trained in the US by Robert Frankel until his death in 2009.
 More recently they have been trained by Bill Mott, Brad Cox, Bob Baffert and also by former assistant to Robert Frankel, Chad Brown.

-For much of its history, Juddmonte has relied on the retained jockeys of its owners and trainers, although appointing its own jockeys on occasion: Pat Eddery from 1987 to 1994; from Richard Hughes from 2001 to 2007.
+For much of its history, Juddmonte has relied on the retained jockeys of its trainers, although appointing its own jockeys on occasion: Pat Eddery from 1987 to 1994; from Richard Hughes from 2001 to 2007.
 James Doyle was its number one jockey for one season in 2014, before he switched to Godolphin.
 In 2025, Colin Keane was appointed to the position.

 Juddmonte horses run in green, cream and pink colours, chosen by Abdullah to match his curtains.
 While Abdullah was alive, they raced under the name of K Abdullah; after his death in 2021, they race under the name of Juddmonte.